AlixVG/Randomizer2077/README.txt

 • Full Main Character Shuffle
 • Cursed Randomizer

+• Character Swapper (by Jaxstutz)

 :: KNOWN ISSUES ::
-• Using the base NPC Randomizer: Enemy NPCs will occasionally randomize into NPCs that cannot be harmed via physical damage - only quickhacks - if it's an issue, regenerate the seed.
+• Using the base NPC Randomizer: Enemy NPCs will occasionally randomize into NPCs that cannot be harmed via physical damage - only quickhacks - if it's an issue, regenerate the seed or use the new Character Swapper to change the problematic NPC to the original NPC (requires reloading the save).
-• Using the Starting Inventory Randomizer: If you re-launch the game and reload a save that's still in the mission 'The Rescue', you will be granted additional randomized items - not much I can do about that one though. :') Turning off the option once it's no longer useful is better anyway!
+• Using the Weapons Stats Randomizer: Throwing Knives will sometimes act like Swords/Katanas and won't be able to be thrown.
 • Using the Player Vehicle Randomizer: Player cars will occasionally randomize into invalid and/or giant vehicles that will crash the game upon attempting to spawn them.
 Either regenerate the seed or do not call the vehicle.
 • Using "Turn Chosen % Of Enemies Into Cyberpsychos": This option will only work well in tandem with the NPC Randomizer if both are turned on when the game is launched.

 ::  CREDITS ::
 ♦ Jackexe for the original CursedRandomizer mod.
-♦ Jaxstutz for all the help <3
-♦ alixbugbug that's me :)
+♦ Jaxstutz for all the help and the Character Swapper <3 ♦ alixbugbug that's me :)